dsyph3r/symblog-docs/docs/validators-and-forms.rst

     while developing.
 To achieve this, add the above configuration to the ``dev`` configuration file located at ``app/config/config_dev.yml``.

-    You maybe wondering how you can now test that the emails are being sent, and more specifically the content of them, seeing as they will no longer be delivered to an actual email address.
+    You may be wondering how you can now test that the emails are being sent, and more specifically the content of them, seeing as they will no longer be delivered to an actual email address.
 Symfony2 has a solution for this via the developer toolbar.
 When an email is sent an email notification icon will appear in the toolbar